Twins vs. Mariners Prediction

 Twins vs. Mariners Public Betting Information

-As of this writing, our MLB Public Betting Page shows that 52% of bets are on the Mariners’ moneyline.
+As of this writing, our MLB Public Betting Page shows that 55% of bets are on the Twins’ moneyline.
 That said, this page is updated frequently so make sure that you click on the link provided so that you’re getting the most updated information.

 Minnesota Twins DFS SPIN

-Minnesota dropped to 45-37 after falling to the Blue Jays 3-2 on Friday night.
-Carlos Correa had a nice game despite the loss, going 2-4 at the plate with a home run.
-The Twins look to get back in the win column on Saturday.
+Minnesota improved to 46-37 after defeating the Mariners 5-1 on Saturday night.
+Byron Buxton had a big game, going 2-4 at the plate with a three-run home run.
+The Twins look to win the series on Sunday.

 Seattle Mariners DFS SPIN